jcburley/joker/README.md

 As shown above, implicit conversion even from `BigInt` and `Double` (as long as the value doesn't overflow the underlying type, which is `uint32` in this case) is supported.

 Similarly, implicit conversion of `String` expressions to Go types that have `string` as their underlying (e.g. alias) type is supported.
-(Conversion to the floating-point and complex types is currently not supported, but only because these types are not easily tested due to their being no applicable APIs.)
+(Conversion to the floating-point and complex types is currently not supported, but only because these types are not easily tested due to there being no applicable APIs.)

 #### Returned Values

 Multiple return values are converted to a (Clojure) vector of the arguments, each treated as its own return value as far as this section of the document is concerned.

-Arrays are returned as vectors, types are returned as `GoObject` wrappers, and are numbers returned as `Int`, `BigInt`, `Double`, or whatever is best suited to handle the range of possible return values.
+Arrays are returned as vectors, types are returned as `GoObject` wrappers, and numbers are returned as `Int`, `BigInt`, `Double`, or whatever is best suited to handle the range of possible return values.

 For example, a Go API that returns `uint64` will be converted to a `BigInt` so as to ensure the full range of potential values is supported.
 E.g.: